Angle-Based Sensor Network Localization: Introduction

 In SNL problems, it is important to distinguish what kind of sensor network is localizable given available anchor locations and measurements from sensors.
-This problem is usually tackled by checking whether the shape of the grounded graph can be uniquely determined by measurements. {In BSNL and RSNL, bearing rigidity theory \cite{Eren06}-\cite{Li19}, \cite{Trinh18b,Trinh19} and distance rigidity theory \cite{Aspnes06,So07,Wan19}, \cite{Asimow78}-\cite{Henneberg11} are employed to propose conditions for localizability, respectively.} In \cite{Jing18}, the authors proposed an angle-based shape determination approach (namely, angle rigidity theory), where the number of edges required for shape determination is the same as that for localizability of BSNL. {Note that an angle between two edges joining one sensor can always be computed by bearings corresponding to these two edges measured in the local coordinate system of the sensor, which is independent of the global coordinate frame.
-In practice, bearing (angle) measurements in a local coordinate system are usually low cost, reliable, and can be captured easily by vision sensors (e.g., monocular pinhole cameras \cite{Buckley17}).
-In recent years, angle-based formation control has attracted a growing interest due to the above-mentioned advantages of using angles as constraints or measurements \cite{Jing18}-\cite{Chen19}.} However, the application of angle constraints to SNL has not been fully explored. {Although a distributed SNL problem is equivalent to a distributed formation control problem in special cases, they are generally different.
-For example, in the SNL problem, it is not necessary for each sensor to have an actuator to continuously drive its state to a desired position.
-Moreover, existing angle-based formation control laws in the literature (e.g., \cite{Jing18}-\cite{Chen19}) always require the sensing graph to be triangulated and achieve local convergence only.
-In the present work, SNL based on angle constraints will be studied under a milder graphical condition, and the proposed algorithms will achieve guaranteed global convergence.} SNL based on angle constraints is named angle-based sensor network localization (ASNL), which is to determine locations of the sensors other than anchors, given locations of anchors and angle constraints provided by bearings measured in the local coordinate system of each sensor.
+This problem is usually tackled by checking whether the shape of the grounded graph can be uniquely determined by measurements.
+In BSNL and RSNL, bearing rigidity theory \cite{Eren06}-\cite{Li19}, \cite{Trinh18b,Trinh19} and distance rigidity theory \cite{Aspnes06,So07,Wan19}, \cite{Asimow78}-\cite{Henneberg11} are employed to propose conditions for localizability, respectively.
+In \cite{Jing18}, the authors first developed an angle-based shape determination approach (namely, angle rigidity theory), where the minimum number of edges required for shape determination is the same as that for the bearing-based approach.
+Note that an angle between two edges joining one sensor is independent of the global coordinate frame.
+In practice, bearing (angle) measurements in a local coordinate system are usually low cost, reliable, and can be captured by vision sensors (e.g., monocular pinhole cameras \cite{Buckley17}).
+In recent years, angle-based formation control has attracted a growing interest due to the above-mentioned advantages of using angles as constraints or measurements \cite{Jing18}-\cite{Chen19}.
+However, the application of angle measurements to SNL has not been fully explored.
+Although a distributed SNL problem is equivalent to a distributed formation control problem in special cases, they are generally different because sensors may not be subject to dynamics constraints \footnote{In this paper, we study SNL from an optimization perspective, where sensors are not considered to have specific dynamics on their estimated states.
+In the case when sensors are subject to dynamics constraints, the distributed SNL problem becomes how to solve the optimizations formulated in this paper in a multi-agent cooperative control setting.}.
+In \cite{Fang20}, angle measurements are utilized in SNL, but the proposed approach requires the network to have more sensing and communication links than being angle rigid.
+In the present work, SNL based on angle measurements will be studied under a milder graphical condition than that in \cite{Jing18}-\cite{Fang20}, and the proposed algorithms achieve guaranteed global convergence.
+SNL based on angle measurements is named angle-based sensor network localization (ASNL), which is to determine locations of the sensors other than anchors, given locations of anchors and angle measurements obtained in the local coordinate system of each sensor.